Hugo-LML/P7_OpenClassrooms/README.md

-This project is a social network created with NodeJs and SQL for the back, and HTML/CSS/JS (React) for the front
+This project is a social network created with NodeJs and SQL for the back, and HTML/CSS/JS (React) for the front Run nodemon server on the backend terminal and npm start on the frontend terminal to launch the app